 Fraud detection and prevention is a critical challenge that financial services institutions face.
 Traditional methods of detecting fraud tend to be reactive and can ultimately result in significant financial losses.
 With the rise of machine learning (ML) and artificial intelligence (AI), financial institutions are now able to proactively identify and prevent fraudulent activities.
 However, to train these ML models, financial institutions require large volumes of privacy-compliant data.
-In this blog post, we will explore how synthetic data can be used to improve machine learning model performance for detecting fraud cases.
+In this blog post, we will explore how synthetic data can be used to improve machine learning model performance for detecting fraud cases, specifically focusing on fraud detection in banking using machine learning.

 Improving ML model performance for fraud detection & prevention